-Starting your business as a college student requires skills and time, and can be an overwhelming endeavor.
+Starting your own business as a college student requires skill and time, and can be an overwhelming endeavor.
 But did you know that, despite the government’s efforts to redesign secondary education, high school graduates proceed with earning a college degree or become part of the workforce with minimal to zero knowledge of critical business skills?

 if you are looking for ways to save money while attending college, check out these helpful hints: